canonical/sphinx-stack-docs/docs/how-to/configure-your-project.rst

     you add any extensions to this list, it's your responsibility to ensure that they're compatible with the rest of the Sphinx Stack.

-   The Sphinx Stack fully supports only the third-party extensions included in the Starter pack.
-Support is limited for extensions you add or customize in requirements.txt
+   The Sphinx Stack fully supports the third-party extensions included in the Starter pack.
+Support is not guaranteed for extensions you add or customize in requirements.txt

 Add page-specific configuration
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~